casprwang/dotfiles/README.md

-# This collection includs the configurtion of vim, tmux and atom.
+# This collection includes the configurtion of vim, tmux and atom.

 #For Installation